VS

 Cluster Fully digital instrument cluster

 FAQ (Manual Override) Q: Is the Aprilia SR 125 worth buying for city use in India?
 A: The Aprilia SR 125 works well in city traffic because of its quick acceleration and stable handling, but the ride can feel slightly stiff on bad roads.
 Q: Does the Aprilia SR 125 give good mileage in real-world conditions?
 A: In daily use, the Aprilia SR 125 usually delivers around 35–40 km/l, depending on traffic, riding style, and maintenance.
 Q: Is the Aprilia SR 125 comfortable for long rides?
 A: The Aprilia SR 125 is not mainly built for long rides, as the seat and suspension are on the firmer side, which can feel tiring over distance.
 Q: How is the service and maintenance of the Aprilia SR 125 in India?
 A: The Aprilia SR 125 may have higher maintenance costs compared to scooters like Activa, and service availability can be limited in smaller cities.
 Q: Does the Aprilia SR 125 have enough under-seat storage?
 A: The Aprilia SR 125 has limited under-seat storage, which may not fit a full-face helmet easily.
 Q: Is the Aprilia SR 125 good for beginners?
 A: The Aprilia SR 125 can be suitable for beginners, but its sharper throttle response feels slightly more aggressive than typical scooters.
 Q: How does the Aprilia SR 125 perform on bad roads?
 A: The Aprilia SR 125 handles well due to its bigger wheels, but the stiff suspension means bumps are more noticeable.
 Q: What are common issues reported with the Aprilia SR 125?
 A: Some users mention vibrations at higher speeds and slightly expensive spare parts in the Aprilia SR 125.
 Q: Is the Aprilia SR 125 better than other 125cc scooters?
 A: The Aprilia SR 125 offers better handling and a sportier feel, but it may fall behind in comfort, features, and practicality.
 Q: Who should consider buying the Aprilia SR 125?
 A: The Aprilia SR 125 suits riders who prefer a sporty riding feel over comfort and daily convenience.
 Q: What is the engine capacity of the Triumph Speed T4?
-A: The Triumph Speed T4 is powered by a 398 cc, liquid-cooled, single-cylinder engine.
-Q: How much power does the Triumph Speed T4 produce?
-A: The engine delivers 31 PS of power and 36 Nm of peak torque, tuned for strong mid-range performance.
+A: The Triumph Speed T4 comes with a 349cc, single-cylinder, liquid-cooled engine.
+Q: Is the Triumph Speed T4 good for daily commuting?
+A: Yes, the Triumph Speed T4 is well-suited for daily commuting due to its smooth engine, strong low-end torque, and comfortable riding posture.
+Q: What is the difference between the Triumph Speed T4 and Triumph Speed 400?
+A: The Triumph Speed T4 uses a 349cc engine focused on smooth and relaxed riding, while the Triumph Speed 400 has a 398cc engine with higher performance and more features.
+Q: Does the Triumph Speed T4 have traction control or ride-by-wire?
+A: No, the Triumph Speed T4 does not come with traction control or ride-by-wire, as it is designed to keep things simple and cost-effective.
 Q: What is the mileage of the Triumph Speed T4?
-A: The Speed T4 offers an approximate mileage of 30–35 km/l under mixed riding conditions.
-Q: What is the seat height of the Triumph Speed T4?
-A: The seat height is around 806 mm, making it accessible for most riders.
-Q: Does the Triumph Speed T4 come with traction control?
-A: No, the Speed T4 does not feature traction control, unlike the Speed 400.
-Q: What type of suspension does the Triumph Speed T4 use?
-A: It comes with a telescopic front fork and a monoshock at the rear, tuned for comfort and city riding.
-Q: What is the top speed of the Triumph Speed T4?
-A: The Speed T4 can achieve a top speed of around 140–145 km/h.
-Q: What is the price of the Triumph Speed T4 in India?
-A: The Triumph Speed T4 is priced at approximately ₹2.17 lakh (ex-showroom, India), making it the most affordable Triumph bike in the lineup.
+A: The Triumph Speed T4 typically delivers around 30–35 km/l in real-world riding, depending on traffic and riding style.
+Q: Is the Triumph Speed T4 comfortable for long rides?
+A: The Triumph Speed T4 can manage occasional long rides, but the narrow seat and lack of wind protection may reduce comfort over longer distances.
+Q: How is the performance of the Triumph Speed T4 engine?
+A: The Triumph Speed T4 engine is tuned for smooth and linear power delivery with strong low-end torque, making it easy to ride in city conditions.
+Q: Are the brakes on the Triumph Speed T4 good enough?
+A: The brakes on the Triumph Speed T4 are suitable for everyday riding, though they may not feel very sharp under aggressive braking.
+Q: Is the Triumph Speed T4 beginner-friendly?
+A: Yes, the Triumph Speed T4 is beginner-friendly because of its predictable power delivery, comfortable ergonomics, and manageable performance.
+Q: What type of riding is the Triumph Speed T4 best suited for?
+A: The Triumph Speed T4 is best suited for city riding and occasional highway use, rather than aggressive riding or off-road conditions.

 Transmission Automatic 6 Speed Manual